umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 When a custom view is specified, it is 100% up to this module to perform all the required logic.

 The module should define a Custom Element and export it as default.
-The Custom Element can optionally declare a number of properties to be passed to it.
+Optionally, the Custom Element can declare a number of properties to be passed to it.
 These properties are:

 * `manifest`: The manifest object for the provider that you registered in the `umbraco-package.json` file.
 * `onSubmit`: A function that is called when the form is submitted.
 This function will handle the form submission and redirect the user to the external login provider.